How to set up a custom domain

 foo.example.com working with an ngrok tunnel you'll need to perform one step within your ngrok account dashboard and one step with the DNS host for your domain name.
 In many cases your DNS records are hosted by your domain name registrar, but not always.

 foo.example.com into the form that appears to add that domain to your account.
-Once validated you can also add a Description, attach Endpoint Configurations and select your TLS Certificate configuration (we recommend our automated TLS certificates).
+Once validated you can also add a Description, attach an Edge and select your TLS Certificate configuration (we recommend our automated TLS certificates).

 After adding your domain you should see instructions related to creating a CNAME record.
 Copy the value of your newly-added domain's CNAME target hostname, which will be something like